-- Children who live within a 1.5 mile radius of the school and for whom there will be a sibling in attendance on the admission date at the preferred school. - Children who live outside a 1.5 mile radius of the school but it is their closest School and for whom there will be a sibling in attendance on the admission date at the preferred school.
+- Children who live within a 1.5 mile radius of the school and for whom there will be a sibling in attendance on the admission date at the preferred school. - Children who live outside a 1.5 mile radius of the school but their sibling was offered a place prior to September 2018 and will be in attendance at the time of admission. - Children who live outside a 1.5 mile radius of the school but it is their closest School and for whom there will be a sibling in attendance on the admission date at the preferred school.

-(Siblings are defined as children who are brother or sister; half brother or sister; adopted brother or sister; step-brother or sister; the child of the parent/carers partner; and in every case the child should be living in the same family unit at the same address.
+(Siblings are defined as children who are brother or sister; half brother or sister; adopted brother or sister; step brother or sister; the child of the parent/carer's partner; and in every case the child should be living in the same family unit at the same address.